chenchenzi/chenzixu/content/resources/1forcedalignment/fa6.md

 ## 6.5.
 MFA alignment.

-When there is no other issues after the validation, we can now start forced alignment.
+When there is no other issue after the validation, we can now start forced alignment.
 You can try to adjust the parameters and compare the output TextGrids.

 #### Initial run
+This is the straight-out-of-the-box baseline output that you can compare to.
    ```bash
    mfa align [OPTIONS] CORPUS_DIRECTORY DICTIONARY_PATH ACOUSTIC_MODEL_PATH OUTPUT_DIRECTORY